ChrisJFarr/CppFinalProject/README.md

   createModelThread (i think this function is passed to a thread)
     This function copies the modelGraph
-    This function creates a thread, copies the modelVector, then loops forever loop over modelVector
+    This function creates a thread, copies the modelVector, then loops forever (how can I reduce cost of looping) loop over modelVector
     copy each layer to local modelVector
-    reconnect the local graph
+    reconnect the local graph (loop over vector and call connectParent from the child, passing the parent) loop forever
-    loop forever
-      wait to get data from the messageQueue perform forward pass
+      wait to get data from the messageQueue can the threads claim the parameters while performing forward and backward passes for extra safety? such as a shared control object that doesn't lock out the other threads perform forward pass, call BaseModel::forward
-      perform backward pass
-      package up gradients
+      if targets are present in data object perform backward pass, call BaseModel::backward
+        call BaseModel::getGradients
         send gradients to messageQueue
-      alert that message is waiting
+      else
+        call BaseModel::getOutputs
+        package up outputs in output struct
+        get the outputs from the final layer (the loss layer hold thems) send outputs to messageQueue
+        problem: now model is stuck in forward position move pointers from child back to parent to setup for another forward pass Maybe add a function for resetting for forward position to the layers?

   messageQueue (This needs worked out)
-    ?each copy of the base model maintains its own message queue they don't need there own queue, only 1 is needed send data to queue, modelThreads pull data and return gradients each thread does need access to the queue
-  Perhaps 2 queues, one for storing input data and the other for storing gradients?
+  2 queues, one for inputs and one for outputs MessageQueue<InputData> inputQueue

-  forward
-    get data somehow
-    wait until modelThread is not busy
-    send data through the messageQueue backward
+    x-data
+    y-data

+  MessageQueue<OutputData> outputQueue
+    model outputs
+    parameter gradients

+  struct InputData{x-data, y-data(optional)}
+  struct OutputData{outputs, vector<shared_ptr<floattype>>gradients}
   **(layers implement *getParams()* and *setParams()*)** save
     loop over layers